hashgraph/hedera-stablecoin-demo-archived/README.md

 ## Deployment and installation

 In this example, all components have been co-located into a single server, it is however possible to separate each component if desired.
-The server is a n2d-standard-16 Google Compute virtual machine comprising 16 vCPUs and 128Gb of memory with a 2TB SSD hard drive running Debian GNU/Linux 10 (buster).
+The server is a n2d-highmem-16 Compute virtual machine comprising 16 vCPUs and 128Gb of memory with a 2TB SSD hard drive running Debian GNU/Linux 10 (buster).

-*Note: This specification is likely oversize, however lower GCP specifications result in lower network throughput and lower disk IOPS*

 ## Networking and firewalls